 One of the student cafeterias on the HHU campus; students often simply refer to it simply as “Vita”.
 Located directly next to the large main canteen (→ Mensa), you’re able to purchase a varied selection of delicious dishes here, including pizza, chips and pasta dishes.

 Many universities offer a career service to support students during their transition to a professional career.
 At HHU, the Students Academy provides a variety of career services, ranging from advice and information events to networking with companies and assistance with job applications.
 Career services at HHU

 Service facilities at universities that operate independently of the administration.
 These include the → university libraries, sports facilities (→ Hochschulsport) and → Student Services.

 German: Zentrale Studienberatung (ZSB)

-A service for current and prospective students offering advice, among others to help you decide on a study programme or provide assist should you encounter any difficulties during your studies.
+A service for current and prospective students offering advice, among other things to help you decide on a study programme or provide assistance should you encounter any difficulties during your studies.
 More information

 Centre for Information and Media Technology (ZIM)

 A → central institution at HHU and the first point of contact for all IT issues at the university (e.g. if your → university identifier no longer works). www.zim.hhu.de (website in German)